-This unit explores the following questions:
+This Guide probes the following questions:

 - 1. What are the benefits of aftercare support for learners? - 2.
-What types of aftercare support strategies can be organised? - 3.
-What is involved in managing school-based aftercare support? - 4.
-Which aftercare strategy is most suitable for your school?
+What types of aftercare support strategies can be organized? - 3.
+What is involved in managing school-based aftercare? - 4.
+What aftercare strategy is most suitable for your school?